 The Convention on Biodiversity is the international agreement intended to protect nature.
 It doesn't address human population and it's failing to meet its targets, with devastating consequences.
 Demand action now.

 In May 2019, the Intergovernmental Science Policy platform on Biodiversity and Ecosystem Services (IPBES), released its global assessment, identifying the major threats to biodiversity worldwide.
-It explicitly noted that human population growth is an indirect driver of population growth and stated:
+It explicitly noted that human population growth is an indirect driver of biodiversity loss and stated:

 “changes to the direct drivers of nature deterioration cannot be achieved without transformative change that simultaneously addresses the indirect drivers.”